percwg/perc-wg/double/draft-ietf-perc-double.md

   header extensions hop-by-hop, then [@!RFC6904] MUST be used when decrypting the RTP packet using the outer cryptographic key.

+2. If the first half of the key is zero, skip the rest of the steps.

-2. Remove the inner authentication tag and the OHB from the end of the payload of the outer SRTP packet.
+3. Remove the inner authentication tag and the OHB from the end of the payload of the outer SRTP packet.

-3. Form a new synthetic SRTP packet with:
+4. Form a new synthetic SRTP packet with:

   * Header = Received header, with the following modifications:
     * Header fields replaced with values from OHB (if any)